ayushjaiswal21/astra/README.md

 # Astralearn - AI-Powered Course Generator

-Astralearn is a dynamic web application built with Django that leverages AI to automatically generate entire courses, complete with modules and lessons, based on a user-provided topic.
+Astralearn is a dynamic web application built with Django that leverages AI to automatically generate entire courses, complete with modules, lessons, and quizzes, based on a user-provided topic.
+It features real-time AI assistance and interactive elements powered by Django Channels.

 This project uses a dual-AI strategy:
-1. A local Ollama model (`phi3:mini`) is used for the high-level course structure (titles, modules, lesson titles).
+1. A local Ollama model (e.g., `phi3:mini`) is used for the high-level course structure (titles, modules, lesson titles).
-2. The Google Generative AI API (Gemini) is used to generate the detailed content for each individual lesson.
+2. The Google Generative AI API (Gemini) is used to generate the detailed content for each individual lesson, as well as for interactive features like simplifying content and generating examples.

 Asynchronous tasks are managed by Celery with a Redis broker to ensure the user experience is fast and non-blocking while the AI works in the background.

 ## Key Features

 -   **AI-Powered Course Creation**: Enter any topic and get a full course structure in minutes.
+-   **Interactive Learning**: Simplify complex topics and generate practical examples on the fly.
-- **Asynchronous Generation**: Uses Celery and Redis to generate course content in the background without tying up the web server.
+-   **Asynchronous Generation**: Uses Celery and Redis to generate course content in the background.
+-   **Real-time AI Assistance**: In-lesson chat for asking questions about the content.
-- **Dual-LLM Strategy**: Utilizes both local and cloud-based LLMs for different tasks.
+-   **Dual-LLM Strategy**: Utilizes both local and cloud-based LLMs.
 -   **User-Friendly Interface**: Simple and intuitive UI for creating and viewing courses.

 ## Technology Stack

-- **Backend**: Django 5.2
+-   **Backend**: Django, Django Channels
+-   **Frontend**: HTML, JavaScript, Tailwind CSS
-- **Asynchronous Tasks**: Celery 5.5
+-   **Asynchronous Tasks**: Celery
-- **Message Broker**: Redis
+-   **Message Broker & Cache**: Redis
-- **Database**: PostgreSQL (for production), SQLite (for local development)
+-   **Database**: SQLite (for local development), PostgreSQL (for production)
-- **AI (Structure)**: Ollama (running the `phi3:3.8b-mini-4k-instruct-q4_0` model)
+-   **AI (Structure)**: Ollama
-- **AI (Content)**: Google Generative AI (Gemini API)
+-   **AI (Content & Interactive Features)**: Google Generative AI (Gemini API)
-- **Deployment**: Gunicorn, Whitenoise

----

 ## Local Development Setup

-To run this project locally, follow these steps:
+To run this project locally, you will need Python, Redis, and Ollama installed.

 1.  **Clone the repository:**
     ```bash